 The Syma X9 has the coolest looks of any drone we have ever seen here at Drone Deliver and although in its own right it is not the best drone we have ever piloted you will feel like Batman when you take it up in the air only to bring it back down to drive on land.

 It is important to note that the Syma X9 is hardly a mini drone but it is still pretty small at just under 7 inches length ways.
 You will enjoy a battery life of around 8 minutes from a 60 minute charge but you will find two batteries included with most packages and you can buy extras which is an added benefit.

 Sadly, there is no camera with the X9 but hey, you can’t have everything in life – this is a car that flies!

 3. DROCON Hacker

-The second Drocon drone to make our list is the Drocon Hacker and at the time of writing it has 40% off the retail price making it a real steal.
-Even at the full RRP of £49.99 the Hacker is worth every penny as it has some of the best features of all our drones listed here – this one just had to make top 3.
+The second Drocon drone to make our list is the Drocon Hacker and is great value for money as it has some of the best features of all our drones listed here – this one just had to make top 3.

 With a 720p HD camera on board, a really well built controller, headless mode and all the 3D flipping you could ever desire, the Hacker has a touch of class about it.
 It feels a little more solidly built than some of the others on this list and is built with durable ABS materials which apparently are much harder to break – even we didn’t manage to break it.